pantheon-org/opencode-warcraft-notifications/docs/DEPLOYMENT.md

 #### Status

-**Note**: Windows support is planned but not yet implemented.
-The plugin currently supports macOS and Linux only.
+> **Note**: Windows support is planned for a future release.
+Currently supported: macOS and Linux.

 ---